huntergps/handbook-docs/Fuse/04 - Layout.md

 - @Offset
 - @Anchor

-* Note that Grids column & row properties uses their own system, proportion,auto
+* Note that the column and row properties of @(Grid) use their own system, proportion, auto (TODO: Finish sentence?).

 ### Specifying units in $(points)
-When setting an elements Width to a number like so `<Element Width="50"/>`, the elemnt will become 50 points wide.
+When setting an elements Width to a number like so `<Element Width="50"/>`, the element will become 50 points wide.

 Points are different from pixels in that they will represent multiple pixels on high density displays.
 This way, using points will give a you a consistent look on all different screen densities.